-Display:

-RES FAILED.
+Display master unit: RES FAILED.
 Could not copy the configuration successfully.
 Continue by selecting the data for the restoring.

-RUN TEST MODE: Select Enter Test on the display.
+Display master unit: RUN TEST MODE

+On the display of the master unit, select Enter Test.
 Test operation starts.
 Continue with accept or reject configuration.